CarXTechnologies/dro-map-uploader/Wavefront.md

 ### Spawn points

 `SpawnPoint` markers (`GameMarkerData`) define where cars appear.
-Unlike dro1, dro2 supports **multiple** spawn points per map, and the **name of the spawn point GameObject** is exported together with its transform — name the objects meaningfully, the name travels with the mod and identifies the spawn point in game.
+The map supports **multiple** spawn points per map, and the **name of the spawn point GameObject** is exported together with its transform — name the objects meaningfully, the name travels with the mod and identifies the spawn point in game.

 ### Minimap